ImageMagick/Usage-Markdown/basics/index.md

 **ImageMagick works with Ordered Lists of Images, not single images**

-That is IM deals not with just one image, but potentially a ordered list of images, be they separate individual images, a set of images that layer on top of each other, or the frames of an animation.
+That is IM deals not with just one image, but potentially an ordered list of images, be they separate individual images, a set of images that layer on top of each other, or the frames of an animation.

 Also in general all image operators will be applied to *all the images in the current list*.